 Day 23: Starting Points

-The ankle is one place among many to start a frog tie.
-The intent of the first rope placement will set the tone for the rest of the tie.
+A single column tie around the ankle is a popular way to start a frog tie, one among the many starting points.
+The intent of the first rope will set the tone for the rest of the tie.
 Are we making this more comfortable, painful, or posing the body in an aesthetic way?
-Using an alternate starting point will require to pull the leg into place using the wrap themselves as an extra challenge.
+Different starting points will also change how we bring the leg into position.

 For many people, the front of the tibia is a sensitive area, starting elsewhere can help make the tie more sustainable.
-On the downside, using the toe as our anchor point will create interesting sensations.
-Can there be no starting point?
+Being comfortable is not always the goal, using the feet or toe as our anchor point will create interesting sensations.
+Can you create a tie with an invisible starting point?

 Solution for the invisible starting point here!

 Create frog ties with different starting points.
-The toes and the hips are two interesting alternate places to start, try it out!
+The toes and the waist are two interesting alternate places to start, try it out!

 - Is the leg fully bent, can the leg still move at the knee?